openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 OPL: Adds specific tests for quality assurance and durability of the chocolate box set, which were not explicitly mentioned in the diagram-based analysis.

-The failure modes derived from the SD emphasize operational and technical issues, whereas from the OPL a broader perspective is provided, including aspects like training, workload management, and detailed testing scenarios for quality assurance and durability.
+The failure modes identified from the SD highlight operational and technical issues.
+In contrast, the OPL offers a broader perspective, covering aspects such as training, workload management, and detailed testing scenarios for quality assurance and durability.

 This is a high level-view, and one could delve deeper into failure mode scenarios.
 This can provide an overview to stimulate other ideas or implement better prompting.